Logging In

 Logging into an SCC login node

-With the .ssh/config file setup as in the Simple configuration examples, one would run just ssh SCC.
-If using the inside GÖNET config, the terminal session could look something like
+With the .ssh/config file setup as in the Simple configuration examples, you can just run ssh SCC.
+Your terminal session could look something like

 jdoe1@laptop:~> ssh SCC